eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - **jam-threshold**: ignore detected vehicles if they have stood on a detector for the given time or more
 - **jam-threshold:LANEID**: ignore detected vehicles if they have stood on the detector on the given LANEID for the given time or more
 - **detector-length**: set detector length to the given value (to ensure robust request detection with varying gaps and vehicle positions)
+- **build-all-detectors**: build detectors for all incoming lanes even if they would not control an actuated phase

 Some parameters are only used when a signal plan with [dynamic phase selection](#dynamic_phase_selection_phase_skipping) is active: